AUDIO VERSION: YouTube Podbean

 When they get to the Jordan, Elijah slaps the water with his coat and it parts so that he and Elisha can cross over on dry ground.
 This is the third time we’ve heard about God dividing water like this in the Bible.
-The first time was in Exodus when Israel crossed through the Red Sea, and the second time was in Joshua when the Israelites crossed through the Jordan River to enter the Promised Land (see Miracles of Yahweh: Parting the Jordan River).
+The first time was in Exodus when Israel crossed through the Red Sea, and the second time was in Joshua when the Israelites crossed through the Jordan River to enter the Promised Land.
 In each case, the ground was bone dry.
 Yahweh likes showing off.

 Now our two prophets are alone together on the other side of the Jordan and Elijah asks his loyal friend: